KonigTX/RealUI-TBCC/README.md

 ## AI Usage

-This project is a unique experiment: 100% of the code was ported by AI.
+100% of the code was ported by AI.

 I utilized **Claude Code (Opus 4.5)**, **Gemini CLI**, and **Codex** to orchestrate a massive translation of the Retail codebase to the TBCC API.